 Compared to other materials (such as wood), glass balustrades are considered to be low maintenance, but some general cleaning is required to preserve their good looks.

-Glass maintenance can be part of the overall maintenance programme for your balustrade.
+Glass maintenance can be part of the overall maintenance program for your balustrade.

-Cleaning your glass balustrade panels is similar to the cleaning of most household glass.
+Cleaning your glass balustrade panels is similar to cleaning of most household glass.

-DO not leave any cleaning solution on the glass, sealants for long periods.
+DO not leave any cleaning solution on the glass, or sealants for long periods.

 DO NOT use abrasive cleaning solutions or materials.